Frijol/climate-change/GLOSSARY.md

 ## MSW
 Municipal solid waste: turning regular garbage into energy through various technologies such as landfill gas capture, combustion, pyrolysis, gasification [Wikipedia][https://en.wikipedia.org/wiki/Municipal_solid_waste#Energy_generation]

+## multijunction cells
+a type of photovoltaic that is layered to react with every wavelength of light.
+It is extremely efficient and extremely expensive, used in the Mars rover and with utility-scale CSP PV plants

 ## NAPCC
 National Action Plan on Climate Change